khj1977/geometry_math/articles/simple-particle.md

 It seems there are equibrium for enought number of particles and thus, not so much oscillation.

-## Simple 100 Particle with reflection hypothesis
+## Simple 100 Particles with reflection hypothesis

 ![100 particles with reflection](/articles/img/si-100.png "100 particles with reflection")